 My Favorite Half-Night Stand is an adult dual POV contemporary romance.
 We are following a girl (Mille) who is friends with many guys.
 They’re all professors in the college.
 Either way, Mille has a one-night stand with one of them, one of her good friends.
 They decide afterward that they want to stay platonic only so that they don’t ruin their friend group, ruining their friendship.
 But they all decide as friends that they will start online dating because they all need dates for an event their college is throwing.

 Either way, once they start online dating, Mille gets matched up with the guy, but she’s using a pen name.
-So she starts flirting with him online and doesn’t tell him that she’s who she is, and they’re going to start falling for each other online as they’re trying to stay friends.
+So she starts flirting with him online and doesn’t tell him she’s who she is, and they start falling for each other online as they try to stay friends.
 Throughout the book, you’re following her as she’s falling harder and harder for her best friend, and the friend is falling hard for her.

-Then, things will blow up in their faces because Mille’s lying to him.
+Then, things will blow up in their faces because Mille is lying to him.
 The writing is good, but the story is predictable, and the characters are annoying.
-I enjoyed the flirting dialogues, and it’s amazing both perspective’s story.
+I enjoyed the flirting dialogues, and both perspectives’ stories are fantastic.
 You get to see how it all plays out well.
 I recommend it if you like funny friendships and sudden romance.

 Author: Christina Lauren